Capabilities · Retail Tech Consulting

 Problem 03

-Brand assortment lagging what's actually moving in the marketplace
+Brand assortment lagging what is actually moving in the marketplace

-By the time the shift in what customers are buying surfaces internally, the marketplaces are already two cycles ahead.
-New entrants are winning the listing positions.
-The brand isproducing for last quarter's demand pattern while the assortmentthat's actually moving has already moved on.
+By the time you internally observe shifting market trends, the marketplaces are already two cycles ahead.
+The brand continues to produce for last quarter's demand pattern while the assortment that's actually moving in the market has already moved on.

 Problem 04